github/docs/content/admin/user-management/migrating-data-to-your-enterprise.md

 ---
 title: Migrating data to your enterprise
 intro: 'After generating a migration archive, you can import the data to your target {% data variables.product.prodname_ghe_server %} instance.
-You''ll be able to review changes for potential conflicts before permanently applying the changes to your target instance.'
+You\'ll be able to review changes for potential conflicts before permanently applying the changes to your target instance.'
 redirect_from:
   - /enterprise/admin/guides/migrations/importing-migration-data-to-github-enterprise/
   - /enterprise/admin/migrations/applying-the-imported-data-on-github-enterprise-server